awage/Basins.jl/README.md

 ### References

-[1] H. E. Nusse and J. A. Yorke, Dynamics: numerical explorations, Springer, New York, 2012 [2] A. Daza, A. Wagemakers, B. Georgeot, D. Guéry-Odelin and M. A. F. Sanjuán, Basin entropy: a new tool to analyze uncertainty in dynamical systems, Sci.
-Rep., 6 (2016), 31416.
+[1] H. E. Nusse and J. A. Yorke, Dynamics: numerical explorations, Springer, New York, 2012

+[2] A. Daza, A. Wagemakers, B. Georgeot, D. Guéry-Odelin and M. A. F. Sanjuán, Basin entropy: a new tool to analyze uncertainty in dynamical systems, Sci.
+Rep., 6, 31416 (2016).

+[3] C. Grebogi, S. W. McDonald, E. Ott, J. A. Yorke, Final state sensitivity: An obstruction to predictability, Physics Letters A, 99, 9, 1983

-[3] A. Daza, A. Wagemakers and M. A. F. Sanjuán, Ascertaining when a basin is Wada: the merging method, Sci.
-Rep., 8 (2018), 9954.
+[4] A. Daza, A. Wagemakers and M. A. F. Sanjuán, Ascertaining when a basin is Wada: the merging method, Sci.
+Rep., 8, 9954 (2018).

-[4] A. Daza, A. Wagemakers, M. A. F. Sanjuán and J. A. Yorke, Testing for Basins of Wada, Sci.
-Rep., 5 (2015), 16579.
+[5] A. Daza, A. Wagemakers, M. A. F. Sanjuán and J. A. Yorke, Testing for Basins of Wada, Sci.
+Rep., 5, 16579 (2015).

+[6] P. Menck, J. Heitzig, N. Marwan et al. How basin stability complements the linear-stability paradigm.
+Nature Phys 9, 89–92 (2013).